AliciaXia222/Capstone-Team-Climate-Trace/README.md

    - **RMSE**

    The RMSE analysis further supports the patterns observed in previous metrics.
-Within-domain, ensemble models achieved the lowest errors, with Random Forest showing RMSE values of 29.3 for non-residential and 23.6 for residential buildings.
+Within-domain, ensemble models achieved the lowest errors.
 Cross-domain validation revealed substantially higher errors, particularly for linear models (RMSE ranging from 59.4 to 62.6 for non-residential).
 The magnitude of these errors decreased in all-domain validation, though ensemble models maintained their superior performance.
-Notably, residential predictions consistently showed lower RMSE values across all strategies and models, suggesting better predictive stability for residential buildings despite their higher percentage errors (MAPE).
-This contrast between absolute and percentage errors indicates the need to consider both metrics when evaluating model performance.

 ![eui_predictions_all_domain](/figures/model_plots/00_model_comparison_rmse.png)

 #### Best Model Overall: Random Forest

+Based on our evaluation across metrics, we selected Random Forest as our primary model for EUI prediction.
+While some models occasionally outperformed in specific scenarios, Random Forest demonstrated the most consistent and balanced performance across validation strategies and building types.
+It achieved MAPE values below 15% for non-residential and 21% for residential in within-domain validation, maintained positive R² values (0.22-0.52 within-domain), and showed stable RMSE values (29.3 non-residential, 23.6 residential within-domain).
+This consistent performance, along with its ability to handle non-linear relationships and maintain stability in cross-domain scenarios, makes Random Forest the most reliable choice for global EUI prediction.

 ![eui_predictions_all_domain](/figures/06_avg_rf.png)